pycroscopy/atomai/README.md

 ## Quickstart: AtomAI in the Cloud

 1. [Use AtomAI to train a deep NN for atom finding in Colab](https://colab.research.google.com/github/ziatdinovmax/atomai/blob/master/notebooks/atomai_atomnet.ipynb)
-2. Analyze trajectories of atomic defects in atomic movie - TBA
+2. Analyze distortion domains in a single atomic image - TBA
-3. TBA
+3. Analyze trajectories of atomic defects in atomic movie - TBA

 ## Local Installation